Hurricane Agnes: Meteorological history

-Agnes began its long life as an extratropical cyclone once cold air invaded its circulation late on June 22, completing its extratropical transition on the next day.
+Agnes changed into an extratropical cyclone once cold air invaded its circulation late on June 22, completing its extratropical transition on the next day.
 The system looped across south-central Pennsylvania on June 23 and then looped across southern Ontario on June 25.
 It spawned a tornado in Maniwaki, Québec, early that day, which killed two and injured 11 people.
 The cyclone sped east-northeast, reaching Cape Breton Island on June 27 before intensifying as it re-entered the North Atlantic.
 After moving as far north as the 61st parallel while crossing the 25th meridian west on the morning of June 29, Agnes turned southeastward.
 Its central pressure bottomed out near 980 mb towards 0000 UTC on June 30.
 Between July 1 and July 3, the long-lived system looped between Ireland and Iceland while weakening once more.
 The system turned northeast, strengthening one more time while accelerating across the Hebrides on July 4 through 5.
 A stronger system moving in from the west finally absorbed Agnes on July 6, while located to the southeast of Iceland.